cpllab/rnng-incremental/README.md

 # Word-synchronous Beam Search with Fast-tracking for Recurrent Neural Network Grammars

 This repository implements word-synchronous beam search with fast-tracking (Stern et al. 2017; Hale et al., 2018) for Recurrent Neural Network Grammars (Dyer et al., 2016), as well as an ablated RNNG model referred as "ActionLSTM" in Wilcox et al. (2019).
 The ablated model is implemented in `nt-parser/nt-parser-gen-action-only.cc`,  which only uses the encoder of the action sequence, similar to Choe and Charniak (2016).
+The code is built on the [RNNG](https://github.com/clab/rnng) repository.

 ## Set up the repository